Home » Technology » Home Theatre Power Manager

 These devices resemble set-top boxes or Blu-ray players.
 They are rack-mountable and have multiple outlets on the rear panel.

-Depending on the model, the manager’s front panel usually has a small screen showing the current voltage and a few other features.
 Most models also include a power switch that turns off all the outlets.

-What do power managers do
+What do powerful managers do?

 Home theatre power managers provide surge protection, noise filtration, and automatic voltage regulators.